stargazer/django-firestone/README.md

 ## Improvements compared to django-icetea

-Errors - Clear and readable error messages Serialization - Every handler is solely responsible for the representation of its own output.
+* Errors - Clear and readable error messages
+* Serialization - Every handler is solely responsible for the representation of its own output.
 That includes nested data structures, no matter how deeply nested they are
-Lots of handlers can be declared per resource, with each one responsible for one auth method.
+* Lots of handlers can be declared per resource, with each one responsible for one auth method.
 This greatly reduces control flow statements on application level
-Allowed fields for POST and PUT requests can be specified differently
+* Allowed request body fields for POST and PUT requests can be specified differently